Skyforest, California: Ecosystem and natural characteristics

 Skyforest is situated on a mile-high ridge surrounded by forest of fir, cedar, pine and oak.

 According to the Köppen Climate Classification system, Skyforest has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 History and development

 Skyforest has long been used for recreation.
 The history of Skyforest is interwoven with that of the San Bernardino Mountains, a summer hunting ground for indigenous people for thousands of years.
 Prior to the founding of the local USPS in 1928, residents referred to their community as Forest of The Sky.

 The Plott, Kuffel and Henck families were among the first to homestead Skyforest, which grew with the logging industry of the 20th century.

 Skyforest today includes three neighborhoods and a small commercial district.

 Commerce

 As of 2019, there are more than a dozen businesses located in Skyforest.

-Businesses in Skyforest include Skypark Bike ParK (Skypark at Santa's Village), Lou Eddie's Pizzeria, Rosalva's Mexican Restaurant, The Sky View Inn, At The Cabin, Skyforest Yoga Playscape, Belle's Antiques, Torres Boutique, and other small retailers.
 Also located in Skyforest are Rim Family Services, St. Richard's Church, Skyforest Mutual Water Co. and other commercial/residential buildings.